National Highways & Motorway Police: Equipment

 i) Provida 2000/Vascar: This radar is fitted with video and it not only detects speed but also has a printer, which gives the picture of the vehicle along with detail of prescribed speed and actual speed of the vehicle.
-This has helped NHMP in preventing corruption and argument amongst commuter and police officer.
+This has helped NHMP in preventing corruption and arguments amongst commuters and police officers.

 ii) Hand Held Radar/Laser Gun: This is a gun like radar and is used to detect speed but cannot record it.

 iii) Emergency/Accident: This includes emergency Equipment/Boards like " Accident Ahead ", Traffic Diversion Cones and Cone Lights etc., which are used to secure the areas of accident/incident both during day and night.

 iv) Search Light: For surveillance at night, every vehicle is provided with a search light with a power of 400,000 C.P., which helps in detecting any criminal activity and in case of accident/incident etc. at night.

 v) Video/Still Camera: Each sector is provided with one each of Video Camera and Still Camera in order to make video film and photographs of the area of the accident/incident.

 vi) First Aid Boxes: NHMP is the first to reach at the site of accident/incident.
-They have been given special training to provide first aid to the injured on the spot.
+They have been given specialised training to provide first aid to the injured on the spot.

-vii) Communications System: NHMP is using latest equipment for Wireless Communication through repeater based/direct UHF, VHF’s.
+vii) Communications System: NHMP is using latest equipment for Wireless Communication through repeater based/direct UHF, VHF's.

 viii) Weber Hydraulic Cutters: NHMP have also recently procured 47 Weber Hydraulic Cutters as Rescue equipment.
 This equipment helps in effective Accident Management and Recovery of injured persons.

 ix) Night Vision Speed Checking Devices: NHMP are now also using night vision speed checking devices to improve the quality of work of this elite force.